 5.5.1.2 The role of WMO Regional Instrument Centres in training

-On the recommendation of CIMO, several WMO regional associations set up RICs to maintain standards and provide advice.
-Their terms of reference and locations are given in Part I, Chapter 1, Annex 1.A.
+On the recommendation of CIMO, several WMO regional associations set up RICs to maintain standards and provide advice..

 RICs are intended to be centres of expertise on instrument types, characteristics, performance, application and calibration.
 They will have a technical library on instrument science and practice; laboratory space and demonstration equipment; and will maintain a set of standard instruments with calibrations traceable to international standards.
 They should be able to offer information, advice and assistance to Members in their Region.